-An Emergency Coordination Centre (ECC) could be established to support field operations, assist with resources, to handle media inquiries, next-of-kin notifications, and to ensure Inter Pipeline Strategic planning is carried out.
+An Emergency Coordination Centre could be established to support field operations, assist with resources, to handle media inquiries, next-of-kin notifications, and to ensure Inter Pipeline Strategic planning is carried out for level 2 or 3 incidents.
 Beyond this there are various levels of Municipal, Provincial and potentially Federal organizations that may be activated.
 Inter Pipeline must integrate with these agencies and coordination of efforts must be established.